 A. No. Expedited arbitration, as set out

-104 of the Labour Relations Code, overrides the provisions of the
+104 of the Code, is an alternative arbitration provision to the arbitration provisions of the

 Q. Is there an opportunity to settle before or during arbitration?

 A. Yes.
-The Director may appoint a settlement officer
+On application, the director may appoint a settlement officer

 Q. Who pays for expedited arbitration?